smithki/melodist/README.md

 --outdir, -o       Directory where output shall be placed.
 Default: ".melodist"

+--outdir:iife,     Directory where output shall be placed if --format=iife is in -o:iife            use.
+Default: falls back to --outdir

+--outdir:cjs,      Directory where output shall be placed if --format=cjs is in use.
+-o:cjs             Default: falls back to --outdir

+--outdir:esm,      Directory where output shall be placed if --format=esm is in use.
+-o:esm             Default: falls back to --outdir

+--outdir:rn,       Directory where output shall be placed if --format=rn is in use.
+-o:rn              Default: falls back to --outdir

+--outdir:types,    Directory where generated type definitions shall be placed.
+-o:types           Default: falls back to --outdir

 --format, -f       A list of output formats that should be produced.
 Default:
                    ["cjs", "esm"]